These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 Step 6 - Glaze and serve!

-Combine the icing sugar and lemon juice and mix to form a glaze.
-Drizzle the glaze over the cooled biscuits, and allow the glaze to set before serving.
+In a small bowl, combine the icing sugar and lemon juice and mix to form a glaze.
+Drizzle the lemon icing over the cooled biscuits, and allow the glaze to set before serving.

 Pro Tips for this Recipe